 Hello!
-I’m Kira Lancaster, the vegan cheesemaker at the helm of Wandering Deli.
+I’m Kira Lancaster, the vegan cheesemaker at the helm of Wandering Deli, the company I run with my husband Cailean Lewis.
 This venture has taken many forms as I tackle the journey that is entrepreneurship, and I am truly delighted that it has taken shape as a dairy-free cheese and charcuterie company.
 I certainly wandered on my path to get here, but what has remained unwavering in my life is a deep passion for plant-based food, and a vivid streak of creative imagination.

 My journey with food and creativity started early, with parents who love to go all out cooking gourmet meals for weekends and special occasions.
 I grew up with farmers markets being and important part of our routine, and the sentiment that trying new dishes from places and people I hadn’t yet experienced was always worth it.
 In my family if we tried something that was new and delicious, the next step was always to try to make it at home.
 In small town Ontario in the early 90s, this was foods like falafel, samosas, and maki, which seems so commonplace now but at the time really had my lunch boxes dubbed ‘weird art kid’!
 My mother is an artist, and not only was my belly never empty, but she nurtured a creativity in me that has always steered the ship.

 So, with this passion established, and having become vegetarian in my teens then vegan in my twenties, I followed many a winding path in offering food to the public.
 Living in Halifax, Nova Scotia, I ran a vegan sandwich delivery company, called Wandering Deli for a summer while staying with my partner.
 It was very well received, but I returned to school and my organic restaurant job in Toronto in the fall.